fabschurt/ansible-role-ubuntu-secure/README.md

 **BE CAREFUL**, once you’ve applied this role, the target host(s) will be accessible by the gatekeeper user only, with public key authentication only (root login and password authentication will be disabled).
-You will have to change your inventory and/or command line options to take this into account.
+You will have to change your inventory and/or command line options to take this into account. *Note&nbsp;:* I’m currently working on a solution to actually avoid fiddling with the inventory as it’s far from practical.

-*Note&nbsp;:* this role includes a final step that will reboot the target host(s).
+*Note&nbsp;:* some changes induced by this role will trigger a server reboot.

 ## Requirements